Claytonia perfoliata: Subspecies

-Other names
+Names

+The genus Claytonia is named in honor of the American botanist John Clayton.
+The specific epithet perfoliata means perfoliate.

+The common name miner's lettuce is attributed to the use of Claytonia perfoliata during the California gold rush, however its first known use in print does not occur until 1921 in the writings of Gene Stratton-Porter.
+The name winter purslane first occurs earlier in 1884 in the Dictionary of English Names of Plants by William Miller.

-C. perfoliata is called piyada̠ʼ in the Western Mono language and palsingat in Ivilyuat — two Native American languages of California.
+C. perfoliata is called 'piyada̠' in the Western Mono language and 'palsingat' in Ivilyuat — two Native American languages of California or 'rooreh' in (Ohlone language) The name Rooreh has been adopted by the Jepson Herbarium at University of California, Berkeley.

 Distribution and habitat

-The species can be found from southernmost Alaska and central British Columbia, all the way south to Central America, but most common in California in the Sacramento and northern San Joaquin Valleys.
+The species is native to Mexico and western north America as far north as British Columbia.

+It has been introduced into and is widely naturalized in western Europe, Argentina and New Zealand It was introduced to Europe in the 18th century, possibly by the naturalist Archibald Menzies, who brought it to Kew Gardens in London in 1794.
+It was first recorded in the wild in Britain in South Hampshire in 1849 and is still spreading.
 As of 2019 sightings of this plant have been found as far inland as Arkansas.

 Uses

 The common name of miner's lettuce refers to how the plant was used by miners during the California Gold Rush, who ate it to prevent scurvy.
 It is in season in April and May, and can be eaten as a leaf vegetable.
 The entire plant is edible, except the roots, and it provides vitamin C. Most commonly, it is eaten raw in salads, but it is not quite as delicate as cultivated lettuce.
 Sometimes, it is boiled like spinach, which it resembles in taste and chemical composition.
-Caution should be used because wild C. perfoliata can sometimes accumulate toxic amounts of soluble oxalates (also present in spinach).
+Caution should be used because wild C. perfoliata can sometimes accumulate toxic amounts of sodium oxalate (as can happen in spinach).